desdic/beads/README.md

 ## Created using: ./beads.py -i images/donald.jpg -b beads/multiplebeads.txt -f -o images/donald_multifast.jpg
 ![alt text][multi]

+As a bonus I have added a converted photo of a Lemur.
+![alt text][lemur]

 [orig]: images/donald.jpg "Original image"
 [all]: images/donald_all.jpg "Converted image using all colors"